SandyShores73/Restormer/README.md

 - Use HTTPS and secure password hashing in production environments.
 - Maintain the allowed users list through the `/users` API endpoints or by seeding the SQLite database.
+- When exposing the service on the public internet, configure `RESTORMER_PUBLIC_BASE_URL` and `RESTORMER_ALLOWED_ORIGINS` so the desktop client can discover download links while keeping CORS tight to your domain.
 - For Codex-based distribution workflows, see `docs/publish_via_codex.md` for instructions on preparing installers and publishing releases.